checkmarx-ltd/cx-flow/docs/External-Scritps.md

 CxFlow is able to use inputs from external groovy scripts, according to runtime information and specific logic that is implemented in the script

-for example, you can determine the Cx-project name that cxflow will trigger\create when initiating scan and use realtime information from the webhook payload, and edit it in the desired format in the script logic for example you can add a static prefix to branch name and cxflow will use it when determine the cx-project name:
+For example, you can determine the Checkmarx project name that CxFlow will trigger and/or create when initiating scan and use realtime information from the webhook payload, and edit it in the desired format in the script logic.

+Here is an example of how you can add a static prefix to branch name and CxFlow will use it when determine the cx-project name:

 ```groovy